-You can have your very own copy of this year's Christmas Lecture on videocassette or DVD!
-The 34th Anniversary Presentation, as well as those from previous years, are available from Educational Innovations, Inc. The cost of the tapes is \$30.00 for one, \$25.00 each for two or more.
+You can have your very own copy of this year's Christmas Lecture on DVD or videocassette!
+The 35th Anniversary Presentation, as well as those from previous years, are available from Educational Innovations.
+The cost is \$30.00 for one, \$25.00 each for two or more.